Free Economy Shipping Orders $50+

 ——

-Training
+Proper Training

 Just teach them to mind their strength, and there is only one thing you need to do.
-Say “ow” or “ouch” in a high-pitch voice whenever they get rougher than you would like.
+Say “ow” or “ouch” in a high-pitched voice whenever they get rougher than you would like.
 This is how puppies learn how hard they can play with each other.
 This sound stops them dead in their tracks when they are adults.

 Exercise

 These guys are big-time cuddlers though and many times prefer it over exercising.
-So if you’re looking for a bigger dog, but getting in a lot of play time is hard, then this may be your dog.
+So if you’re looking for a bigger dog, but getting in a lot of playtime is hard, then this may be your dog.

 Grooming

 Umm, what grooming?
 If you don’t have time for lots of grooming, here is your dog.
 They have a fine short coat that only moderately sheds.
-As well, thanks to the Pit Bull’s ears which are shorter and rarely sit completely flat against the face, the mix doesn’t see ear issues anywhere as often as Labs do.
+As well, thanks to the Pit Bull’s ears, which are shorter and rarely sit completely flat against the face, the mix doesn’t see ear issues anywhere as often as Labs do.

 Rescuing